Gilberton (SA)

 Employment conditions in Gilberton remain below the national average according to AreaSearch analysis

-Compared to Greater Adelaide's unemployment rate of 3.9%, Gilberton's is 0.9% higher, while workforce participation is slightly higher at 69.6%.
-Approximately 16.6% of residents work from home, as per Census responses.
-Key employment sectors include health care & social assistance, professional & technical services, and education & training.
-The area shows a strong specialization in professional & technical services, with an employment share 2.1 times the regional level.
+In comparison to Greater Adelaide's unemployment rate of 3.8%, Gilberton's was 0.9% higher, while workforce participation rates were similar at 66.0%.
+According to Census responses, 16.6% of residents worked from home.
+Employment is concentrated in health care & social assistance, professional & technical services, and education & training.
+The area has a particularly strong specialization in professional & technical services with an employment share 2.1 times the regional level.

-However, manufacturing is under-represented, with only 4.2% of Gilberton's workforce compared to Greater Adelaide's 7.0%.
-Over the year to September 2025, employment increased by 1.9%, while labour force grew by 2.4%, leading to a rise in unemployment rate by 0.4 percentage points.
-In contrast, Greater Adelaide saw employment growth of 3.0% and a fall in unemployment rate by 0.1 percentage points.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Gilberton's employment mix suggests local employment should increase by 7.6% over five years and 15.4% over ten years, though these are simple extrapolations for illustrative purposes only.
+However, manufacturing is under-represented at 4.2% compared to Greater Adelaide's 7.0%.
+Over the year to December 2025, employment increased by 2.7%, while labour force grew by 3.1%, leading to a rise in unemployment rate of 0.4 percentage points.
+In contrast, Greater Adelaide saw employment grow by 4.2% and unemployment fall by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gilberton's employment mix suggests local employment should increase by 7.6% over five years and 15.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment